 Buffering is a confusing and sometimes controversial topic when it comes to networking.
-In this short webinar JR Rivers discusses some of the related theory and practicalities as well as gives insight to tools that are available to networking specialists.
+In this short presentation, JR Rivers discusses some of the related theory and practicalities, and gives insight into tools that are available to networking specialists.

 The Leaf-and-Spine Fabric Architectures webinar describes the leaf-and-spine (Clos fabric) concepts, architecture, and single- and multistage designs that can be used to build large layer-2 or layer-3 all-point-equidistant Data Center networks.